John-SC-Wu/KRS_KR260_lab_note/petalinux.md

 ---

-## Build the Project
+### 3-2.
+Build the Project

-- 建置專案

-Before building the last thing you need to do is to add in project-spec/meta-user/conf/petalinuxbsp.conf the next line:
+###### Before building the last thing you need to do is to add in project-spec/meta-user/conf/petalinuxbsp.conf the next line: (This solves some problems with building the image)

 ```sh
 $vim project-spec/meta-user/conf/petalinuxbsp.conf